Probing the Particle Spectrum of Nature with Evaporating Black Holes

 Although EBHs emit all particles, only stable particles can reach the earth to be observed, and only uncharged particles will be unaffected by the galaxy's magnetic field.
 Here we will focus on the photon spectrum of an EBH, which may be observed by a gamma ray observatory.

 Primary photons are radiated directly from the EBH, according to \cref{eq:d2NdEdt}.
-The other particles which are radiated may produce secondary photons, as final state radiation or as the particles hadronise and decay.
+Although these are emitted off-shell, the spectra of the final on-shell photons are very similar to the primary spectra.
+The other particles which are radiated may also produce secondary photons, as final state radiation or as the particles hadronise and decay.
 The secondary photon spectrum is given by the sum of the primary spectra integrated against the secondary spectrum of a primary particle $i$ with energy $E_\text{p}$, $d N^{i\to\gamma} / dE$,

 Computation of the secondary photon spectra is relatively complex, particularly in the case of coloured particles which hadronise.
 To calculate the secondary spectra we use the public code \texttt{Pythia 8.3}~\cite{Sjostrand:2014zea}, which we validated against \texttt{BlackHawk}~\cite{Arbey:2019mbc}.
 The secondary photon spectra for several BH masses are shown in \cref{fig:spectra}.